Welcome to Health Sciences and Public Health

 Pre-Professional Health Concentrations

-Our degrees in Applied Health Sciences provide essential health care knowledge and skills while building the professional skills sought by health care employers, such as critical thinking, problem solving, leadership, information literacy and information management.
+Degrees in Health Sciences & Public Health provide essential health care knowledge and skills while building the professional skills sought by health care employers, such as critical thinking, problem solving, leadership, information literacy and information management.

 LEARN MORE ABOUT PRE-PROFESSIONAL HEALTH CONCENTRATIONS